She Travels Light is supported by its audience. When you purchase through links on the site, we may earn an affiliate commission. Learn more.

 They kept my stuff organized, made unpacking in tiny hostel rooms a breeze, helped me compress everything into neat bundles, and made it possible to pack everything within 15 minutes.

 There are tons of packing cube options out there, and definitely smarter ones than the set I chose.
 But it really depends on your needs.
 Personally, I find the double-zipper compression cubes the smartest — they help you squeeze everything down even further.
 However, they’re usually more expensive, so I went with a budget-friendly set from Amazon.
-They were see-through, which made it easy to find things, and they kept my stuff organized — which is a must for me and I am not sure if the more expensive ones would have made much of a difference.
+They were see-through, which made it easy to find things without having to open the cube first, and they kept my stuff organised — which is a must for me and I am not sure if the more expensive ones would have made much of a difference.
+I had a cube for larger items like pants, a cube for shirts, a smaller cube for undergarments, and a cube for things that I didn't want to "swim" around in the backpack.

 Tip #6: Other essentials and some very nice to have

-Some of them I mentioned in my list and some of them I didn't.
+Some of them I mentioned in my list, some of them I didn't, and a few I have added to "Shop My List" below in the post.
 However, these essentials are worth mentioning:

-Travel lock: For lockers, hostel doors, and securing your backpack when you have to leave it out of sight.
+• TSA accepted Travel lock: For lockers and securing your backpack when you have to leave it out of sight.

-Sleep mask: Great for overnight buses and hostels without curtains.
+• Sleep mask: Great for overnight buses and hostels without curtains.
+Choose some in either silk or bamboo to protect your skin against friction.

-Lightweight laundry net: Perfect for storing dirty clothes and handing them over at laundry services.
+• Lightweight laundry net: Perfect for storing dirty clothes and handing them over at laundry services.
+I had one net for undergarment and one for everything else.

-Fabric matters: Choose materials that don’t smell quickly (like bamboo socks) and that still look good after 10+ washes.
+• Fabric matters: Choose materials that don’t smell quickly (like bamboo hiking socks) and that still look good after 10+ washes.
 You’ll be wearing the same few pieces a lot, so durability and odor resistance are key.
+As for affordable brands, I can recommend Glowmode (not sponsored).
+They have their own webpage but can also be purchased on Shein.
+Their design is cute, breathable, comfortable, and very durable.

 Final Thoughts & What I’d Do Differently